IgniteUI/help-topics/topics/10_AngularJS Directives/00_Using_Ignite_UI_with_AngularJS.md

     }
 }]);
 ```
->**Note:** Keep in mind there are many user interaction-related events in the Ignite UI controls are not raised when the controls are manipulated through the API.
+>**Note:** Keep in mind there are many user interaction-related events in the %%ProductName%% controls are not raised when the controls are manipulated through the API.
 The directives use API methods to achieve data binding.
 For example, the [`activeItemChanged`](%%jQueryApiUrl%%/ui.igcombo#events:activeItemChanged) event of the `igCombo` control is not raised because a change was made to the `ngModel` to which it was bound.

 ### <a id="options-evaluation"></a>Options Evaluation